-- Children over the age of 2 or taller than the turnstile are required to have a ticket for admission.
+- Children over the age of 3 or taller than the turnstile are required to have a ticket for admission.
 Any child who enters without a ticket must share a seat with an accompanying adult.
-As the policy may be different by event, please call Chase Field in advance to confirm.
+As the policy may differ by event, please call Chase Field in advance to confirm.

-- In an effort to help eliminate the separation of children and parents at Chase Field, seat location wristbands are available at the Guest Relations Centers (sections 128 and 322).
+- To help eliminate the separation of children and parents at Chase Field, seat location wristbands are available at the Guest Relations Centers (sections 128 and 322).
 If a family chooses to participate in the program, they will be given a wristband with their child’s seat location written on it, which their child will wear throughout the event.

-- Children age two and under may be admitted to Braves games without a ticket.
-However, they must sit in the lap of an accompanying adult.
-Children three and above require a ticket.
+- Children aged 2 and under may be admitted to Braves games without a ticket.
+However, they must sit on the lap of an accompanying adult.
+Children 3 and above require a ticket.

 - Kids 2 and under can enter without a ticket, assuming they sit on someone’s lap.

-- Children age two and under do not require a ticket for admission to Fenway Park
+- Children aged 2 and under do not require a ticket for admission to Fenway Park.

 - If you lose a child in the ballpark please contact the nearest Security staff member or go to one of the Customer Service Booths located at Gate D, Gate E, and the Big Concourse.

-- Fans age 2 and under are admitted to Cubs games without a ticket, provided they are seated on the lap of a parent or guardian.
+- Fans aged 2 and under are admitted to Cubs games without a ticket, provided they are seated on the lap of a parent or guardian.

 - As a member of the Chicago Cubs Kids Club, presented by ComEd, kids will receive kid-specific perks, experiences, and merchandise throughout the baseball season.
 To order your Kids Club membership, go to cubs.com/kidsclub.

 - A great way to start your new little Cub off right with a membership in the Cubs Newborn Fan Club.
 Membership includes a customized photo announcing the birth on the iconic red Wrigley Field Marquee, an exclusive Cubs birth certificate, a Cubs baby stocking cap, and a Cubs “Rookie of the Year” onesie.
-For information and to place an order, please visit www.cubs.com./newborn.
+For information and to place an order, please visit: http://mlb.com/cubs/fans/newborn-fan-club

-- U.S. Cellular Field offers complimentary admission to children under 36" in height.
-However, we do require that the child sit in their accompanying adult’s lap and do not occupy an additional seat.
+- U.S. Cellular Field offers complimentary admission to children under 36″ in height.
+However, we do require that the child sit in their accompanying adult’s lap and not occupy an additional seat.
 Promotional giveaways are only available for ticketed guests.
-Tickets for children taller than 36" are priced the same as adult tickets.
+Tickets for children taller than 36″ are priced the same as adult tickets.